Honesto Ongtioco: Bishop of Balanga (1998–2003)

+Bishop of Cubao (2003–2024)

+On June 28, 2003, he was named as the first Bishop of Cubao by Pope John Paul II.
+He became the diocese's bishop upon his installation on the same day the new diocese was canonically erected on August 28, 2003, ending his five-year tenure as Bishop of Balanga.

-Due to the death of Bishop José F. Oliveros, the fourth bishop of Malolos, on May 11, 2018, Pope Francis appointed him as the Apostolic Administrator of the diocese on May 16, 2018.
-As per No. 244 of the Apostolorum Successores or Directory of Pastoral Ministry of Bishops, Ongtioco holds “all the faculties and rights to exercise the office of a diocesan bishop.”
-He ceased being Apostolic Administrator of the diocese on August 21, 2019 upon the installation of Dennis Cabanada Villarojo, the fifth bishop of Malolos.
+Due to the death of Bishop José F. Oliveros, the fourth Bishop of Malolos, on May 11, 2018, Pope Francis appointed him as the apostolic administrator or temporary bishop of the diocese on May 16, 2018.
+As per No. 244 of the Apostolorum Successores or Directory of Pastoral Ministry of Bishops, Ongtioco held “all the faculties and rights to exercise the office of a diocesan bishop.”
+He ceased being apostolic administrator of the diocese on August 21, 2019, upon the installation of Dennis Cabanada Villarojo as Oliveros' successor.

-On July 19, 2019, the PNP–Criminal Investigation and Detection Group (CIDG) filed charges against Ongtioco and members of the opposition for "sedition, cyber libel, libel, estafa, harboring a criminal, and obstruction of justice".
+On July 19, 2019, the PNP–Criminal Investigation and Detection Group (CIDG) filed charges against Ongtioco, fellow bishops Socrates Villegas, Pablo Virgilio David, and Teodoro Bacani Jr., as well as members of the opposition for "sedition, cyber libel, libel, estafa, harboring a criminal, and obstruction of justice".
+The charges were eventually dropped in February 2020 due to lack of evidence.

+On October 4, 2024, Pope Francis accepted his resignation after he reached the mandatory retirement age of 75.
+Elias Ayuban was appointed as his successor.
+Ongtioco continued to serve as Bishop of Cubao and also acting as the apostolic administrator while awaited for Ayuban's installation on December 3, 2024.